Lluniau: Pyllau glo de Cymru // In pictures: South Wales coalfields

-Mae Archifdy Morgannwg eisiau eich help chi i gael mwy o wybodaeth am gasgliad arbennig o luniau sydd wedi eu canfod o byllau glo de Cymru yn y 1980au.
+Wedi apêl am fwy o wybodaeth am gasgliad arbennig o luniau byllau glo de Cymru yn y 1980au mae Archifdy Morgannwg wedi dod o hyd i'r ffotograffydd wnaeth eu tynnu.

 Mae'r lluniau'n dangos glowyr ym mhwll glo Abercynon ac yn cofnodi cau pyllau eraill yn ogystal â phlant a theuluoedd yn casglu glo o'r tipiau yn ystod streic y glowyr 1984-1985.